Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 Those who find themselves in the halls of [[Hotel Midsummer]] are pursued relentlessly by [[The Sandman]].
 A creature which can only be seen when your eyes are closed, who sends to sleep any who he touches.
 In his time here he has learned the nature of the gem and believes they can at last escape, if only he can collect a few more [[The Gem#Gem Shards]] to finish his teleportation device, before [[Summer Night|Summer]] wakes up.
 But, with the hotel infested with nightmares and far beyond saving, this would surely result only more people becoming ensnared, and the horrors held within escaping into the [[Feywild]].
 But [[Summer Night|Summer]] is tired and scared, living in an endless nightmare.
 Would she even want to be saved if he could?

 ### Room Ideas
- - Remember to use the interactives principle to describe rooms
  - Some of the rooms are the leftovers of the long dead, some contain the [[The Echoes]].
 	 - Try to make the [[The Echoes]] heart breaking
 	 - [[The Echoes]] are trapped in [[The Gem#Gem Shards]], helping them move on will reveal the shards and allow the players to collect them.